Learning Photometric Feature Transform for Free-form Object Scan: Introduction

-Free-form scanning of 3D geometry in the presence of complex appearance is an important problem in computer graphics and computer vision.
-It is useful for various applications including e-commerce, visual effects, 3D printing and cultural heritage.
+\IEEEPARstart{F}{ree-form} scanning of 3D geometry in the presence of complex appearance is an important problem in computer graphics and computer vision.
+It is useful for various applications including e-commerce, visual effects, 3D printing, and cultural heritage.

-This problem remains challenging, despite extensive research on traditional shape reconstruction over the past decades.
-At one hand, multi-view stereo~\cite{furukawa2015multi} usually assumes a Lambertian-dominant reflectance in computing reliable view-invariant features.
+Despite extensive research on traditional shape reconstruction over the past decades, this problem remains challenging.
+At one hand, multi-view stereo\cite{furukawa2015multi} usually assumes a Lambertian-dominant reflectance in computing reliable view-invariant features.
 Complex appearance variation with view or lighting is not welcome.
-It may alter the native spatial features on object surface, or specularly reflect the projected pattern from active illumination, either of which may result in correspondence matching errors in shape reconstruction.
-On the other hand, photometric stereo~\cite{chen2018ps,woodham1980photometric} takes images captured with fixed view(s) and varying illumination as input.
-In free-form scanning, however, such images are almost impossible to acquire, as the camera is constantly moving relative to the object.
+It may alter the native spatial features on object surface, or specularly reflect the projected pattern from active illumination, either of which may result in correspondence matching errors.
+On the other hand, photometric stereo\cite{chen2018ps,woodham1980photometric} takes as input the images under varying illumination at the \emph{same} view(s), with the help from additional hardware (i.e., a tripod) for fixing the view.
+In free-form scanning, however, such images are impractical to acquire, as the camera/view is \emph{constantly changing}.

-Recently, image-driven differentiable optimization makes a huge success in geometric reconstruction~\cite{wang2021neus,zeng2023nrhints}.
-Both the geometry and appearance are optimized simultaneously, with a loss function that encourages the rendering results to approximate corresponding input images in a end-to-end fashion.
-But for complex appearance such as highly specular or strongly anisotropic reflectance, the result quality is not yet satisfactory, due to the insufficient sampling capability in the illumination domain (e.g., point light) and the insufficient fidelity of appearance representation.
+Recently, image-driven differentiable optimization makes a significant success in geometric reconstruction\cite{wang2021neus,zeng2023nrhints,li2023neuralangelo}.
+The geometry and appearance are optimized jointly, with a loss function that encourages the rendering results to approximate corresponding input images in an end-to-end fashion.
+But for complex appearance such as highly specular or strongly anisotropic reflectance, the result quality is not yet satisfactory, due to the insufficient physical sampling capability (e.g., a flash only produces a single point sample in the illumination domain at a time\cite{zhang2021nerfactor}) and the insufficient fidelity of appearance representation.